cleipski/CropPredict/README.md

 The task is "to try and predict wheat yield for several counties in the United States."

 Considering the nature of the data, this formulation is somewhat open to interpretation.
-Generally, I would have like to start by discussing the data and to better understand the eventual application or business incentive.
+Generally, I would have liked to start by discussing the data and to better understand the eventual application or business incentive.

+It was also unclear if the yield, which is reported on a county-wide basis, constitutes an average over all location in the county, or a sum.

 ## My approach